Join CAST’s dynamic research and development team and help build and shape CAST's innovation research agenda!

 - Designing, executing and disseminating qualitative and/or quantitative research.

-- Creating and advancing body of knowledge around UDL that contributes to the overall strategic direction of CAST’s mission.
+- Ability to learn and advance knowledge of UDL that contributes to the overall strategic direction of CAST’s mission.

 - As a thought leader, and as appropriate based on organizational needs, consulting and advising educational institutions and personnel on the application of research findings: redefining frameworks, changing policy, etc.